 When people say that time is money, they mostly mean that you can earn money with your time.
 But it works both ways.
-In a previous post I discussed how we can spend money on a virtual assistant to save time.
 Here I will discuss some ways that you can spend money on goods or services to save you time.

 I have found a few cheap places to eat in my neighbourhood but my favourite is our college hall.
 The student cafeteria is an ideal location to eat as food is generally cheaper than elsewhere, and cooking costs are usually subsidised or paid entirely by the college.
 I try and arrange all of my meetings during meal times as a form of multi-tasking, and my college cafeteria is my favourite location.
 You’ll want to factor in travel times to and from your local eatery when doing this calculation, but for me it is well worth doing.

 When I go do a weekly shop it takes me about an hour all-told.
 I am about to trial using a shopping delivery service such as tesco.com to do the shopping for me.
 There is an initial setup cost associated with selecting which types of items I like, for example which type of muesli I buy, and saving them in the system.
 But once I have done this, I can save time each week by taking a photo of my shopping list and sending it to my virtual assistant to order online for me.
 I have not tried this yet, but I’ll let you know how it goes.

 I have spent money on a number of services that have allowed me to go digital, saving me time and hassle.
 Everything I have here is worth doing in my opinion, but are not that big time savers relative to many of the other items listed here.
 Some examples are below:

 - Movie rental I use iTunes to rent or buy movies rather than going to a video store.